God is the most powerful metaphor in our modern culture. It holds many different meanings. How does this concept affect your life?

 “The most abused word in the language of man is the word, God.
 The reason for this is that it is subject to so much abuse.
 There is no other word in the human language that is as meaningless and incapable of explanation as is the word ‘God.’
 It is the beginning and end of nothing.
 It is the Alpha and Omega of Ignorance.” ― Joseph Lewis

-Since God can mean anything, it becomes the reason and excuses the exercise of hate.
-The word God becomes the excuse to commit unspeakable acts of violence.
-Their interpretation of what God wants becomes the justification for racial, ethnic, and religious genocide.
+Since God can mean anything, the word god becomes the most powerful excuse for the exercise of hate.
+You can interpret what God wants to justify racial, ethnic, and religious genocide.
 It’s the reason for gender discrimination and subjugation.
 Knowledge is the enemy of ignorance.

 Opinion Without Substance